Renew Your Financial Aid

 Hathaway Scholarship

 There are several standards the Wyoming Department of Education has established for students to maintain eligibility for the Hathaway Scholarship.
-The standards are determined by which level of scholarship you qualify for and your enrollment level when the scholarship pays each month.
+The standards are determined by which level of scholarship you qualify for and your enrollment level when the scholarship pays each semester.
 Expand the sections below to learn more.

 INFO ON HATHAWAY